bbauska/Coursera-Bootstrap/readme.md

 Now this is the initial point of our repository.

-The next command that we\'re going to look at is <b> \> git status</b>.
+The next command that we&apos;re going to look at is <b> \> git status</b>.

-If you type git status in the command line, it\'ll tell you the current status of the folder.
+If you type git status in the command line, it&apos;ll tell you the current status of the folder.

-Let\'s do that at the command line and see what it shows.
+Let&apos;s do that at the command line and see what it shows.

 At the command line, type git status and read the information that is tapped out on the command window.